nejohnson/format/README.txt

     int done;

     va_start ( arg, fmt );
-    done = format( outfunc, NULL, fmt, arg );
+    done = format( outfunc, (void *)!NULL, fmt, arg );
     va_end ( arg );

     return done;
 }

-Because the opaque pointer is not used, and the consumer function ignores it, a NULL is passed to "format".
+Because the opaque pointer is not used, and the consumer function just returns it, a non-NULL is passed to "format".

 The second example illustrates how the opaque pointer is used to implement the standard C library function sprintf.
 In this example the consumer function